-As all of us are trying to navigate through these uncertain times and move towards a new normal, the City of Aventura (City) will be providing a summer care program in partnership with the YMCA of South Florida (YMCA) to assist those who need a form of childcare.
+As all of us are trying to navigate through these uncertain times and move towards a new normal, the City of Aventura (City) will be providing an afterschool care program in partnership with the YMCA of South Florida (YMCA).
+We are excited that you have chosen us to meet your child’s afterschool needs and genuinely appreciate you putting your trust in us to make this school year the best one yet for your child!
 Offering a childcare service during this pandemic takes a lot of planning, training and dedication to provide the safest environment for the community, the participants, the employees, the YMCA and the City.

-Although this summer may look and feel a little different, the City and the YMCA have a great team of committed, caring and skilled employees that will create an amazing summer experience for the community while following the Centers for Disease Control (CDC) guidelines and recommendations to provide the lowest risk summer care program.
+Although this school year may look and feel a little different, the City and the YMCA have a great team of committed, caring and skilled employees that will create an educational experience for the community while following the Centers for Disease Control (CDC) guidelines and recommendations to provide the lowest risk program.

 Per the CDC, COVID-19 is mostly spread by respiratory droplets released when people talk, cough, or sneeze.
 It is thought that the virus may spread to hands from a contaminated surface and then to the nose or mouth, causing infection.
 Therefore, personal prevention practices (such as handwashing, staying home when sick) and environmental cleaning and disinfection are important principles that are covered in this document.

-The City of Aventura’s summer care program will be following the CDC guidelines and suggested protocols to keep everyone safe.
-Although some may not agree with the CDC guidelines, it is your decision to choose the City’s summer care program with the understanding of the CDC guidelines used to increase the safety of all.
+The City of Aventura's afterschool care program will be following the CDC guidelines and suggested protocols to keep everyone safe.
+Although some may not agree with the CDC guidelines, it is your decision to choose the City's afterschool care program with the understanding of the CDC guidelines used to increase the safety of all.

 We keep you safe, you keep us safe

-The City of Aventura (City) is following the recommendations of the Centers for Disease Control (CDC) and the American Camp Association (ACA) regarding the Coronavirus (COVID-19) along with federal, state, and local laws.
+The City of Aventura (City) is following the recommendations of the Centers for Disease Control (CDC) regarding the Coronavirus (COVID-19) along with federal, state, and local laws.

 Rules & Guidelines

 In response to the global pandemic, new guidelines and procedures along with safety protocols have been put into place to protect employees, children, and their families from the spread of COVID-19.
-Please be sure to read this handbook thoroughly so you and your family understand all the rules and guidelines prior to attending the City’s summer care program.
-This document has been written as of May 23, 2020.
-As more information is available or updated through the CDC and ACA, the guidelines and protocols outlined may be modified and will include the date of the modification.
+Please be sure to read this handbook thoroughly so you and your family understand all the rules and guidelines prior to attending the City’s afterschool care program.
+This document has been written as of October 1, 2020.
+As more information is available or updated through the CDC, the guidelines and protocols outlined may be modified and will include the date of the modification.